 - Smart buildings.
 Do smart buildings actually exist?
 Profile five to ten so-called “smart buildings” around the world.
 Describe the features that make them “smart,” what those features do and what those features cost to design, install and operate.

-Typical research grants are in the $10,000-15,000 range.
-However, broad-reaching projects that provide critical information for the industry will be considered, but should not exceed an upper range of $25,000.
-White papers are also encouraged, and grants for these are in the $3,000-5,000 range.
+Typical research grants are in the $10,000 to $15,000 range.
+However, broader and deeper projects that provide critical information for the industry will be considered, but should not exceed an upper range of $25,000.
+Less extensive projects that result in white papers also are encouraged, and grants for these are in the $3,000 to $5,000 range.
 Some projects may receive tentative approval, pending co-funding and/or corporate underwriting, to be arranged by NAIOP and/or the research applicants.